 - Remove crusty mud and dirt: Brush away loose debris with a soft cloth or stiff brush.

 - Apply water and soap: Mix up a solution of warm water and dish soap in a small bowl.
-Dip a soft cloth into it, wring it out, and wipe down the exterior surfaces of the boot.
+Dip a soft cloth into it, wring it out and wipe down the exterior surfaces of the boot.

-- Dry the boots: Remove as much water as possible with an old towel.
+- Dry the boots: Remove as much moisture as possible with an old towel.
 Then, allow the boots to dry slowly.
 Do this away from direct heat and sun to prevent the leather from fading or cracking.
 This may take up to 48 hours.

-Remove Stains from Leather Boots
+How to Remove Stains From Leather Boots

-Arrange Housekeeping Services with Molly Maid
+Arrange Housekeeping Services With Molly Maid